raspberrypilearning/next-customer-please/en/step_2.md

 What backdrop and extra scenery sprites will you need?
 + A backdrop from the Scratch library, or a plain coloured backdrop?
-+ A desk, counter, or window to sell from.
++ A desk, counter, or window to sell from?

 --- task ---